pedrocaixeta/infDB_fork_31mar/tools/_infdb-template/Readme.md

    - for `output_schema` you need to use snake_case like "your_tool_name" since postgresql database naming convention does not accept kebab-case.

 3. **Replace placeholder "your-tool-name":**
    - replace all remaining occurances of "your-tool-name" in the new copied folder by the name of your tool.
+   - In VS Code for example: use Change All Occurrences accross files:
+      - Press Cmd+Shift+H (macOS) or Ctrl+Shift+H (Windows/Linux).
+      - Find: your-cool-tool → Replace: your-new-tool.
+      - Set “files to include”: tools/your-cool-tool/**
+      - Review matches and apply Replace All.

 4. **Add dependencies:**
    - Edit `pyproject.toml` under `dependencies` section